atilaneves/reggae-python/README.md

 Usage
 ------------

-This gem makes available a few classes and functions that allow the user to write build descriptions in Ruby.
-It is essentially the same API as the D version but in Ruby syntax.
+This packge makes available a few classes and functions that allow the user to write build descriptions in Python.
+It is essentially the same API as the D version but in Python syntax.
 A simple C build could be written like this:

     from reggae import *
     main_obj = Target('main.o', 'gcc -I$project/src -c $in -o $out', Target('src/main.c'))